-From the design phase itself, the project manager shall collect background information, baseline data and aspects to be considered in order to identify hazards and assess OSH risks that may be present in the subsequent implementation of the project or product development, so that they can be eliminated or at least minimised from the very moment of design and conception of the project or product.
+From the design phase itself, the project manager shall collect background information, baseline data and aspects to be considered to identify hazards and assess OSH risks that may be present in the subsequent implementation of the project or product development, so that they can be eliminated or at least minimised at the time of design and conception of the project or product.

-The Project Manager will inform the technicians responsible for the activity of any changes in the initial data and, fundamentally, those coming from the client, for their application, after analysing their impact both on the work carried out and on the work still to be carried out.
+The Project Manager will inform the technicians responsible for the activity of any changes in the initial data and, fundamentally, those coming from the client, so that they can be applied, after analysing their impact on both the work carried out and the work still to be carried out.